JBS S.A.: 2010: South American operations

 On September 16, 2009, JBS announced that it had acquired the food operation of Grupo Bertin, one of three Brazilian market leaders, consolidating its position as the largest beef producer in the world.
 The banks JP Morgan Chase and Santander Brasil assisted in the transaction.

-In August 2010, it was reported that JBS was considering to sell some of the eight slaughterhouses it owned in Argentina because of "scarce livestock and export restrictions".
+In August 2010, it was reported that JBS was considering the sale of some of the eight slaughterhouses it owned in Argentina because of "scarce livestock and export restrictions".
 Between 2007 and 2010, JBS received around $2.5 billion in investments from BNDES.

 2011-2016: Expansion, CanaMex acquisitions

 As of 2011, JBS had been trying to bid to gain control of Sara Lee Corporation's meat business.
 JBS had shown interest in the meats business but struggled to push forward with a bid for the entire company.

 On 9 January 2013, JBS USA acquired the Canadian operations of XL Foods, chiefly the XL Lakeside beef processing plant in Brooks, Alberta which had at the time the capacity to process 4,000 head of cattle per day.

 On May 27, 2014, Pilgrim's Pride Corporation, 75% owned by JBS S.A., made an unsolicited $5.6 billion bid for Hillshire Brands Co.
 (HSH).

 On July 28, 2014, Tyson Foods, Inc. announced its intention to sell Tyson de México and Tyson do Brasil, its Mexican and Brazilian poultry subsidiaries, to JBS S.A. for $575 million in cash by the end of 2014, pending regulatory approval.

 In 2015, JBS bought the US pork business of Cargill Inc. for $1.45 billion.

 Also in 2015, JBS S.A. created a board of compliance directors in Brazil.